 - To minimize transmission line losses step-up transformer used.

-- The small step-up transformer in electronic components.
+- It uses small electronic components.